HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 ### Tribal Libary (sic)
-If you have [Tribal Libary](https://inscryption.thunderstore.io/package/The_Unwanted_but_Useful_Libraries/Tribal_Libary/) installed, my custom Tribes will be replaced with equivalents from Tribal Libary.
+If you have [Tribal Libary](https://inscryption.thunderstore.io/package/The_Unwanted_but_Useful_Libraries/Tribal_Libary/) installed, this mod's Tribes will be internally replaced with equivalent Tribes from Tribal Libary as follows:

+- Anthropoid -> Humanoid
+- Botanical -> Plant
+- Divine -> Guardian
+- Fae -> Fairy
+- Mechanical -> Machine

+The equivalent Tribal Tribes' icon textures will be overridden with the textures from this mod.

 ## 💌 Credits/Acknowledgements
 Artwork and coding: